Can my house be rebuilt if it is destroyed by fire or flood?

 If a home that burned down had an EPA compliant wood stove in it, can another be reinstalled?

 Can a house be rebuilt on a fire-damaged foundation?

 Applicants who wish to use the existing foundation systems must have a “suitability analysis” of the existing foundation performed by a registered civil or structural engineer.
 This analysis shall state that the engineer has visited the site and investigated the condition of the existing building elements.
 It shall also state that the remaining foundation is suitable for the support of the new structure, and that all under-slab utility systems (such as drain, waste, vent, water, mechanical, electrical, etc.) are suitable for continued use.
 Electrical conduits may remain but all under-slab electrical conductors must be replaced.

 Can I leave my damaged foundation in place and enclose my old foundation with a new foundation?

 Yes, provided the new foundation does not rely on the structural integrity of the old foundation.
-If you go with the public debris removal option, the Army Corps of Engineers will remove the foundation.
+If you go with the public debris removal option, the Army Corps of Engineers may remove the foundation.
 More information on the debris removal program

 Do I need to have a survey done to re-establish a lot line when rebuilding my property?